Podcasts like Mental Illness Happy Hour

 Website Apple Spotify

-Welcome to Students of Mind, the mental health podcast that aims to normalize conversations about and spread awareness about mental health.
-On this podcast, Jayde, the host, is just like you eager to learn more about the mind.
+Welcome to Students of Mind, the mental health podcast that aims to normalize conversations about and spread awareness around mental health.
+On this podcast, Jayde, the host, is just like you-- eager to learn more about the mind.
 Here, we learn together and provide you with clear, concise information backed up by real experts and survivors about all things mental health.
 Join us every other week for a deep dive into the world of mental health.MORE Host Jayde Barber

 Producer/Network Mind Body Spirit.fm